-We receive an economic benefit from Schwab in the form of the support products and services it makes available to Frontier and other independent investment advisors that have their clients maintain accounts at Schwab or TDA.
+Frontier receives an economic benefit from Schwab, TDA and Fidelity in the form of the support products and services made available to Frontier and other independent investment advisors that have their clients maintain accounts at Schwab, TDA or Fidelity, respectively.
 These products and services, how they benefit Frontier, and the related conflicts of interest are described above (see Item 12 - Brokerage Practices).
-The availability of Schwab's products and services to Frontier is not based on Frontier giving particular investment advice, such as buying particular securities for Frontier's clients.
+The availability of Schwab's, TDA's and Fidelity's products and services to Frontier is not based on Frontier giving particular investment advice, such as buying securities for Frontier's clients.